-As of December 31, 2013, we owned 148 collection operations, 51 transfer stations, 33 MSW landfills, six E&P waste landfills, five non-MSW landfills, 36 recycling operations, five intermodal operations, 20 liquid E&P waste injection wells, 17 E&P waste treatment and recovery facilities and 20 oil recovery facilities, and operated, but did not own, an additional 15 transfer stations, nine MSW landfills, two non-MSW landfills and two intermodal operations, in 31 states.
+As of December 31, 2014, we owned 148 collection operations, 52 transfer stations, 33 MSW landfills, eight E&P waste landfills, six non-MSW landfills, two development stage landfills, 35 recycling operations, five intermodal operations, 22 liquid E&P waste injection wells, 17 E&P waste treatment and recovery facilities and 20 oil recovery facilities, and operated, but did not own, an additional 17 transfer stations, nine MSW landfills, two non-MSW landfills and two intermodal operations, in 31 states.
 Non-MSW landfills accept construction and demolition, industrial and other non-putrescible waste.
 We lease certain of the sites on which these facilities are located.
 We lease various office facilities, including our corporate offices in The Woodlands, Texas, where we occupy approximately 53,000 square feet of space.
 We also maintain regional administrative offices in each of our segments.
 We own various equipment, including waste collection and transportation vehicles, related support vehicles, double-stack rail cars, carts, containers, chassis and heavy equipment used in landfill, collection, transfer station, waste treatment and intermodal operations.
 We believe that our existing facilities and equipment are adequate for our current operations.
 However, we expect to make additional investments in property and equipment for expansion and replacement of assets in connection with future acquisitions.